Probabilistic cellular automata with Andrei Toom: Positive rates

 So for example if there are 3 neighbors with \( +1 \) and 1 neighbor with \( -1 \) then the next state is \( \eps^{-2} \) times more likely to become \( +1 \) than \( -1 \).
 For \( j=0,1 \) let for \( x=(x_{1},x_{2}) \):

 We turn \( \sites_{j} \) into a graph, connecting \( (x,t) \) and \( (y,t+1) \) by an edge whenever \( x \) and \( y \) differ by 1 in just one coordinate.
 Then the process \( \setOf{\eta(x,t)}{(x,t)\in \sites_{0}} \) is a Gibbs state of the Ising model of equilibrium statistical mechanics (of course the same holds for \( \sites_{1} \)).
 It is known that for small \( \eps \) (corresponding to ``low temperature'') the Ising model has more than one Gibbs state, which makes for several invariant distributions for the process \( P \).
+(In the continuous-time models called interacting particle systems, the corresponding model is called the \df{stochastic Ising model}, see~\cite{Liggett85}.)
 This is a very delicate process, though.
 If the transition probabilities are changed ever so slightly to prefer the 1's over the \( -1 \)'s, the process becomes ergodic.
-In the continuous-time models called interacting particle systems, the corresponding model is called the \df{stochastic Ising model}, see~\cite{Liggett85}.

-Simulation of the perturbed majority rule shows a similar behavior.
-If the noise prefers the 1's over the 0's, then a large island will \emph{grow}!
-The \( 1/n \) speed of shrinking provided (on average) by the majority rule is overpowered by the constant speed of growth. ``Unbiased'' is understood here with respect to the states 0 and 1.
-More precisely, let us define the flipping operation \( \flip \) for a function \( f \) over \( \{0,1\}^{\sites} \) as follows:
+In general, if the majority rule over the von Neumann neighborhood is perturbed in a way that is, say, biased towards the 1's, then a large island will \emph{grow}!
+The \( 1/n \) speed of shrinking provided (on average) by the majority rule is overpowered by the constant speed of growth.